 50 CENT: Ladies and Gentleman.
 It has been brought to my attention that you guys don't know what bitch ass niggas look like.
 Take a look that this [image of Ja Rule crying appears] I know that's not Hip-Hop, you know that's not Hip-Hop.
-So there you have it Ladies and Gentlemen and the next time you're flipping through your radio or your TV you'll know how to identify a big ass nigga.
+So there you have it Ladies and Gentlemen and the next time you're flipping through your radio or your TV you'll know how to identify a bitch ass nigga.

-DR. MICHAEL ERIC DYSON: When one looks at the contemporary landscape of hip-hop, one sees the feminizing assault on masculinity by other men so that the greatest insult that a man might imagine for another man is to assume that he is less than a man and to assign him the very derogatory terms that one usually associates with women.
+DR. MICHAEL ERIC DYSON: The greatest insult that a man might imagine for another man is to assume that he is less than a man and to assign him the very derogatory terms that one usually associates with women.